 Deci showed in one experiment how external rewards can sabotage us.
 Subjects were asked to solve a puzzle in an exercise in which some got paid while others didn't.
 The ones who received no money kept playing with the puzzle after the teacher left the room at a strategic moment, while the financially motivated had no interest playing unless they got paid for it.
 "Stop the pay, stop the play," Deci summed it up later.
 His work and those of many others have documented that we learn more, remember it longer, are more interested in what we're doing, and are more satisfied when we act for intrinsic goals.

-The core needs tell us we're waiting in vain when we expect other people, things, and status to make us happy, and that we are the ones who must make our lives fulfilled through our own choices.
-Your core isn't satisfied by thinking or spectating but by directly participating in life's meaningful experiences.
+The core needs tell us we're waiting in vain when we expect other people, things, and status to make us happy, and that we are the ones who must make our lives better through our own choices.

 The need to feel effective is essential to self-worth, Learning a new skill is one of the best ways to activate competence.
 In one study, first-time whitewater canoeists felt a surge of competence as they handled new risks.